realrate/Causing/README.md

     - _dir_path_: directory path where the output is written to
 - load your data _xdat_ and _ymdat_.

-In the example case the function looks like this:
+In the example case the python SymPy function looks like this:

 ```python
 def example():